ugiriwabo/Github-Search/README.md

 This project displays to the user an input box where he/she has to input any name, then once he/she click on the "Search" button, the app have to search it at "https://github.com/users/" and displays the user data such as the name, image on profile, location, number of repositories, number of following persons as well as number of followers.

+##Development server

+Run ng `ng serve` for a dev server.
+Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files.